aurovrata/ReOrder-posts-within-categories/README.txt

 note that this filter is fired when you disable the plugin in the dashboard.
 So make sure it is activated when you set this filter.

-= 5.Can newly published posts be ranked first rather than last? = Yes, as of v2.0 newly published posts can be ranked first instead of last by default using the follwoing filter,
+= 5.Can newly published posts be ranked first rather than last? = Yes, as of v2.0 newly published posts can be ranked first instead of last by default using the following filter,

 `add-filter('reorder_post_within_categories_new_post_first', 'rank_new_posts', 10, 3);
 function rank_new_posts($is_first, $post, $term){